-The system must be filled with water and fully vented of air.
+Before the screed is laid the system must be filled with water and fully vented of air.
 This can be best achieved using mains pressure through the two filling valves at the end of the manifolds.
 All valves should be closed and the flow filling valve connected with a hose to the mains water supply, with the return filling valve connected to a hose laid to a wastewater point.